-I/O Connections:

-- Two 40 pin connectors are provided on the 8-port board. - One 40 pin connector is provided on the 4-port board. - There are eight pins per port plus common grounds.
+One 50 pin connector is provided

+There are eight pins per port plus common grounds
-Character Length:

-5,6,7, or 8 bits
+Character Length: 5,6,7, or 8 bits

-Parity:

-• Even, odd, or none
+Parity: Even, odd, or none

-Stop Interval:

-• 1, 1.5, or 2 bits
+Stop Interval: 1, 1.5, or 2 bits

-Serial Data Rates:

-115.2k baud, asynchronous.
-A faster range of rates, up to 921.6k (RS-422/485 modes only), is achieved by jumper selection.
-In RS-232 mode, the maximum data rate is 230kbps.
+Serial Data Rates: Up to 115.2K baud, asynchronous.
+A faster range of rates, up to 921.6K, is achieved by jumper selection on line.
+Driver/Receivers used are type 75ALS180

-Multidrop:

-- Compatible with RS-485 specifications.
-Up to 32 drivers and receivers allowed on line.
-Driver/Receivers used are type SN75176. - Compatible with RS-422 specifications.
+Multidrop: Compatible with RS-485 specifications.
+Up to 32 drivers and receivers allowed always loaded from non-volatile memory

+Compatible with RS-422 specifications.
 Up to ten receivers allowed on line.

-Address:

-ISA BUS address is set by jumpers on the board.
-Channel addresses are always loaded from non-volatile memory.
+Address: ISA BUS address is set by jumpers on the board.
+Channel addresses are